agent-jay/agent-jay.github.io/_posts/2018-03-18-stay-uptodate-ml-ai.md

 ---

-I've had friends ask me how they can get started in Machine Learning, Deep Learning, NLP etc and this is the answer I usually give them- read more.
+I've had friends ask me how they can get started in Machine Learning, Deep Learning, NLP etc. and this is the answer I usually give them- read more.
 Read widely and read regularly.
 And don't stress so much about the results.
 As Andrew Ng says-